DS4PS/cpp-523-fall-2019/index.md

 - Weekly labs that provide opportunities to consolidate and apply material from the lectures.
 - A final examination that tests mastery of the learning objectives above.

-Assigned work, including the course final exam, and the quality of active participation in the regular online discussion sessions that are a critical part of the course learning strategy are the tools the instructors will use to measure comprehension and skill; the student&#39;s course grade is a direct reflection of demonstrated performance.
+Assigned work including the course final exam are used to measure comprehension and skill; the student&#39;s course grade is a direct reflection of demonstrated performance.
 Students should take stated expectations seriously regarding preparation, conduct, and academic honesty in order to receive a grade reflective of outstanding performance.

 Students should be aware that merely completing assigned work in no way guarantees an outstanding grade in the course.
 To receive an outstanding course grade (using the grading scheme described below and the performance assessment approach noted above) all assigned work should completed on time with careful attention to assignment details.

 # III.
 Course Structure and Operations; Performance Expectations

 ## A. Format and Pedagogical Theory

-Mastering advanced analytical techniques and data programming is like learning a language.
-You start by mastering basic vocabulary that is specific to statistics and data science.
-Through your coursework you will become conversant in the domains of regression analysis, research design, and data science.
+Mastering advanced analytical techniques is like learning a language.
+You start by mastering basic vocabulary that is specific to statistics.
+Through your coursework you will become conversant in the domains of regression analysis, research design, and data analysis.

 Progress might be slow at first as you work to master core concepts, integrate the building blocks into a coherent mental model of real-world problems, learn to translate technical results into clear narratives for non-technical audiences, and become comfortable with data programming skills.
 Over time you will find that your thought processes change as you approach problem-solving in a more structured and evidence-based manner, you apply counter-factual reasoning to performance problems, and you start reading the news and viewing scientific evidence differently.
 You begin to think and speak like a program evaluator.

 By the end of this degree you will be conversant in statistics, research design, and data programming.
 Fluency takes time and will be developed through professional experience.
 It requires you to practice these skills to develop muscle memory.
 You can do this through participating in evaluations on the job and gaining experience building and cleaning data sets from scratch.
 Understand, though, that this degree focuses on building foundations for your career.
 Don&#39;t be nervous if it feels like it&#39;s impossible to master all of the material in this program – it is impossible to learn everything in this field in a year.

 Similar to immersion in a language, the best way to learn the material is to be consistent in doing course work each day.
 The more frequently you revisit concepts and practice data programming the more you will absorb.
 The curriculum has been designed around this approach.
 Lectures are split into small units, and each unit includes questions to test your understanding of the material.
 Weekly labs allow you to spend some time applying the material to a specific problem.
 The final exam at the end of the semester is designed to help you make connections between concepts and consolidate knowledge.
 You will be much better off spending a small amount of time each day on the material instead of trying to cram everything into a couple of days a week.

-Online discussion boards are design for students to engage with the material together.
-The purpose of online discussion sessions is threefold: (1) the online discussion sessions allow students to interact with their peers and share ideas and interpretations of the assigned material, (2) such peer-to-peer discussion online helps build professional relationships with potential future colleagues in the field, and (3) the discussions permit the instructor to assess student engagement with the assigned material.
+Online discussion boards, when used, are design to accomplish three things: (1) allow students to interact with their peers and share ideas and interpretations of the assigned material, (2) such peer-to-peer discussion online helps build professional relationships with potential future colleagues in the field, and (3) the discussions permit the instructor to assess student engagement with the assigned material.

 The online discussions are explicitly intended to meet the objectives stated above.
 They are not intended as another form of &quot;lecture&quot; where the instructor provides commentary and students simply react to that.
 Rather, the discussions are a chance for peer-to-peer interaction and proactive engagement by each individual student.